vtex/vtex-courses/courses/styles-course/04_custom-template/en.md

 - `store.login` (Login page)
 - `store.orderplaced` (Order Placed page)

-But it's also possible for you to create a custom landing page.
-In this case, you should create a new URL and specific content to display to users that access this path.
+In this step, you'll learn how to create a custom template from scratch.

 ## Creating a Landing Page